-Emily Caldwell earned her Doctorate in Physical Therapy from Northwestern University in 2010, following an undergraduate degree in biology and art history from Loyola University Chicago.
-She began her career at the Therapeutic Associates clinic in Gresham, where she completed an orthopaedic and manual therapy residency program.
-She is a Board-Certified Orthopaedic Clinical Specialist (OCS) and is pursuing advanced training in manual therapy through the North American Institute of Orthopaedic Manual Therapy (NAIOMT).
-Emily has also taken extensive training in pelvic floor rehabilitation through the Herman and Wallace Pelvic Rehabilitation Institute.
+Emily earned her Doctorate in Physical Therapy from Northwestern University in 2010, following an undergraduate degree in biology and art history from Loyola University Chicago.
+She began her career at Therapeutic Associates’ clinic in Gresham, where she completed an orthopaedic and manual therapy residency program.
+She is a Board-Certified Orthopaedic Clinical Specialist (OCS) and is a Certified Manual Physical Therapist by the North American Institute of Orthopaedic Manual Therapy (NAIOMT).
+Emily has also taken extensive training in pelvic floor rehabilitation through the Herman and Wallace Pelvic Rehabilitation Institute and the American Physical Therapy Association’s Academy of Pelvic Health.

-Emily is a native of Denver, Colorado and a former competitive figure skater.
-She enjoys traveling, skiing, snowboarding, speed-skating, hiking, camping, and exploring the Pacific Northwest with her husband.
+Emily is a native of Denver, Colorado, and a former competitive figure skater.
+She enjoys traveling, baking, speed-skating, hiking, camping, and exploring the Pacific Northwest with her husband and daughter.